 Peru offers very attractive places for tourism.
 It receives thousands of visitors every year attracted by the local natural landscapes and cultural resources.
-These areas are inhabited by indigenous communities who live in poverty with low levels of human development.
+These areas are inhabited by indigenous communities that live in poverty with low levels of human development.
+For tourists, it is hard to access and contribute economically to these places due to a lack of basic services and managerial skills.

-At CODESPA we work to obtain that local indigenous communities achieve extra income from their own community-managed rural tourism activities.
+At CODESPA we work alongside local indigenous communities to achieve extra income from their own community-managed rural tourism activities.
 The three key components of this project are:

 - Reaching community-managed tourism quality levels in line with market requirements.